How to Use VBA Case Statement (13 Examples)

 End Sub

-Here, we have declared dt, cell as Date, Range and used a FOR loop for the cells of the range “C5:C12”.
-For seven days of a week, we have put seven conditions with the CASE statements and cell.Offset(0, 2) will return the output values in two columns later to the input column.
+Here, we have declared dt, cell as Date, Range and used a FOR loop on the cells of the range “C5:C12”.
+For the seven days of a week, we have set seven conditions with CASE statements, and cell.Offset(0, 2) will return the output values two columns after the input column.

 checking days

-Afterward, we will have the Order Days for different Order Dates in the Order Days column.
+The Order Days for the different Order Dates are filled in the Order Days column.

 VBA CASE